Salomons - CCCU

 A variety of teaching methods are used including large and small group work, problem-based learning and team working, as well as didactic teaching.
 Web-based learning methods and online teaching are also increasingly being integrated within the programme, but the majority of teaching is likely to be in person, at Salomons.

-Thinking About Race groups run across the three years of training.
+Thinking About Race groups run across the 3 years of training.
 These reflective spaces aim to provide a place for trainees to explore the impact of their racial experiences, emotionally, personally and professionally and to support an anti-racist approach.
 Trainees from Black, Asian and Other Ethnic backgrounds meet separately to those of White backgrounds in order to provide space to explore racist and anti-racist issues without black and brown colleagues constantly taking on the burden of clarifying, illuminating and guiding.

 Teaching Options